Hazardous (ship)

 The Hazardous, formerly Le Hazardeux, was a French third-rate ship of the line captured by the English and later wrecked in Bracklesham Bay, West Sussex, on her way back from Virginia.
-The wreck was found in 1977.
+The wreck was found in 1977 by Buster Geary and George Arnold.
 In 1986 the site was designated under the Protection of Wrecks Act as a Protected Wreck, managed by Historic England.

 History

 Designed by Pierre Coulomb and built in 1698 in Port-Louis, France, Le Hazardeux was a pine and oak 50-gun third-rate ship of the line.
 She was 137 ft long with a 38 ft beam and displaced 725 tons.
 She was launched in 1699 at Lorient.

 Le Hazardeux was loaned to Jean-François Lévesque de Beaubriand (or Beaubriand-Lévesque) of St Malo for use as a privateer in 1703.
 Later in 1703 she was captured by the English ships and and added to the Royal Navy as HMS Hazardous.
 Four further guns were added to her armament to make her a 54-gun ship.

 In 1706, upon return from America as part of a 200-ship convoy, Hazardous went aground on a sandbank between Selsey and East Wittering, and was wrecked.
 Most of the crew survived.